-On Monday morning, a friend and fellow Marine Corps veteran reached out to the community with a message.
+Earlier this week, a friend and fellow Marine Corps veteran reached out to the community with a message.

 “We consider each other family and when stuff like this kind of happens like a brother or sister in arms goes missing or is hurting or something, as a veteran community, we should obviously come together and help them through whatever is going on,” friend Charles Jungnick said.

 A group of more than 120 people, including K-9 units and the North Carolina Highway Patrol’s helicopter, spent Sunday searching for Seger.

 Rescuers had been worried about the recent cold nights.
 Haywood County Emergency Services said tourism around leaf season and the uptick since the start of the pandemic had hindered their search efforts.